 Read The Fine Print: Chris has all of the campers under contract, and uses the fine print to force them into season two, dumping heaps of abuse on them without repercussions; no court in any sane world would let such contracts stand.

 Reality TV Show Mansion: In Chris' new (actually fake) show, Total Drama Dirtbags.
-According to Noah, its entire premise is, "A bunch of jerks live in a huge mansion and get all bored and backstabby."
+According to Noah, its entire premise is, "A bunch of nasty jerks live in a huge mansion and get all bored and backstabby."
+Which is part of Heather in a nutshell.

 The interns.
 One of them got eaten by sharks (presumably), another one got eaten by scarabs, another two got eaten by bears, two more got frozen in a river in the Yukon, another one got attacked by Courtney when he was in a hot air balloon, another one got pushed off a 100-foot diving board by Chef, one had to go through therapy for months after being cursed at by Izzy, and that's not even counting what probably happened to more interns off-screen.